Retaining Walls

 • Outline your driveway by raising your yard up on a retaining wall around the concrete of your driveway.

-Elements Of A Retaining Wall
+Elements Of Retaining Walls

 A retaining wall is different from other walls that you can use in your yard, due to the uniquely engineered design that goes into building one.
 There are several different key components of a retaining wall that make it functional and visually stunning.
 Here are the important parts of any retaining wall: